alexei-erm/alexei-erm.github.io/index.md

 *For more details about the dataset (CMU movie summary corpus), [click this link](https://alexei-erm.github.io/thedataset) :)*

-# *"Nice to meet you, I'm Data"*: getting familiar with the dataset

-recycle P2, facts and graphs about initial pre-processings

 # Wait a second...
 How do we detect arab characters?

 Indeed, an important stepping stone for the analysis is to have a consensus on what do we mean by "Arab" character or location.